The East African Lowland Honey Bee (Apis mellifera scutellata) is an insect in the Apidae family of Western Honey Bees.

-The African Honeybee has a head, thorax (chest), and abdomen with a stinger.
+The East African Lowland Honey Bee has a head, thorax (chest), and abdomen with a stinger.
 The brown abdomen has yellow bands.
 Its wings are transparent.
 It has six legs, and large eyes.

-The Honeybee has four stages in their life cycle: egg, larva, pupa, and adult.
+The Honeybee has four stages in its life cycle: egg, larva, pupa, and adult.
 It grows to about 1-2 centimeters (half to one inch) long.

 It is diurnal, which means that it is active during the day, usually early in the morning.